Orange-OpenSource/conllueditor/README.md

 ./gui/lib/popper.min.js
 ./gui/lib/popper.min.js.map
 ```
-The server cannot be started without these library, an error message will show which files are missing.
+The server cannot be started without these libraries, an error message will show which files are missing.

 ### Update ConlluEditor